Bank stocks tumble; others rise on hopes for easier rates

 “Restoring liquidity in the banking system is easier than restoring confidence, and today it is clearly about the latter,” said Quincy Krosby, chief global strategist for LPL Financial.

-All the fear led the price of gold to climb, as investors looked for things that seemed safe.
-It rose 2.4% to $1,911.30 per ounce.
+At one point during the morning, a measure of fear among stock investors on Wall Street touched its highest level since October before falling back.
+That helped the price of gold to climb, as investors looked for things that seemed safe.
+It rose $49.30 to settle at $1,961.50 per ounce.

-Stock markets were mixed in Asia after the U.S. government announced its plan to protect depositors at banks, but the losses deepened as trading headed westward through Europe.
+Stock markets were mixed in Asia, but the losses deepened as trading headed westward through Europe.
 Germany’s DAX lost 3% as bank stocks across the continent sank.

 In London, the government arranged the sale of Silicon Valley Bank UK Ltd., the California bank’s British arm, for the nominal sum of one British pound, or roughly $1.20.